 make sure links are correct

-provide current prices
+provide up-to-date prices

-keep availability up to date
+keep availability updated

 add product photos